percona/percona-server-mysql-operator/source/expose.rst

      ...
      primaryServiceType: LoadBalancer

-When the cluster is configured in this way, you can find the LoadBalancer endpoint or IP-address by getting the Service object with ``kubectl get service`` command:
+When the cluster is configured in this way, you can find the endpoint (the public IP address of the load balancer in our example) by getting the Service object with ``kubectl get service`` command:

 .. code:: bash